 Time and Attendance Tracking

-An integrated or native solution for tracking employee time through your HRIS (including clocking in and out, and managing time-off requests) makes it easy to accurately manage wages, PTO approvals, and overtime.
+An integrated or native solution for tracking employee time through your HRIS (including clocking in and out, and managing time-off requests).
+The main benefits of time and attendance systems are that they help organizations accurately manage wages, PTO approvals, and overtime.

 SaaS-based HR software is regularly updated with local and federal regulations.
 This helps businesses to stay compliant with labor laws and regulations, such as tracking employee hours worked, overtime, and wage and hour laws.